xuqianmamba/Tribase/Readme.md

   --dataset-info      only output dataset-info to csv file
 ```

-## Further Usage
+## Usage in Your Own Project

-You can use the Tribase index in your own project by including the `tribase.h` header file and linking the `tribase` library.
+You can use the Tribase index in your own project by including the `src/tribase.h` header file and linking the `tribase` library.
 The following is a tiny example of how to use the Tribase index in your project.

 ```cpp
 #include "tribase.h"